jacksonmelcher/ringcentral-bot-template-js/README.md

 A template repo for making RingCentral Bots.

-### Yeoman generator
+##\ Yeoman generator
-I started working on a [Yeoman](https://yeoman.io/) Generator that can be found here: https://github.com/jacksonmelcher/generator-glip-bot it's not finished yet but feel free to contribute!
+I started working on a [Yeoman](https://yeoman.io/) Generator for this repo.
+The unfinished generator can be found here: https://github.com/jacksonmelcher/generator-glip-bot feel free to contribute or fork to add your own tools!

 ## Use template